skopp/Live-Reload-Boilerplate/readme.md

 #LiveReload Boilerplate
 The purpose of LiveReload Boilerplate is to provide a solid starting point for projects and designing in the browser.
+It was inspired by this blog post by [Doug Avery](http://viget.com/extend/case-study-ruby-tools-for-non-ruby-projects)

 Uses code from:
  * [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate)